ronakupadhyaya/Horizons-week-07/day2/hohoho/README.md

 from a Login screen to a Main screen.
 Don't worry too much about this for now.
 Just use the boilerplate code to build these two screens.

-On the login screen, use `TextInput` components for the form fields, with a callback to pass the value to the state, like this:
+On the registration screen, use `TextInput` components for the form fields, with a callback to pass the value to the state, like this:

 ```javascript